Prosthetic Joint Infection Diagnosis

 Biofilm formation

-Bacteria can attach to surfaces, such as those of prosthetic joints, on which they form biofilms, which are communities of bacterial cells embedded in an extracellular polymeric matrix.
-In biofilms, bacteria are relatively protected from our immune system, as well as from many antibiotics.
+Bacteria can attach to surfaces, such as those of prosthetic joints, on which they form biofilms.
+These biofilms are communities of bacterial cells embedded in an extracellular polymeric matrix.
+In biofilms, bacteria are relatively protected from the immune system and from many antibiotics.
 The immune system, activated by biofilms, may damage surrounding tissues.

-The Infectious Diseases Lab at Mayo Clinic is developing a suite of methods to detect bacteria in biofilms and applying them to the diagnosis of prosthetic joint (and other biofilm-mediated) infection.
-These methods are used to determine whether prosthetic joint infection, sometimes unrecognized by currently used methods, is being missed in clinical practice.
+The Infectious Diseases Laboratory at Mayo Clinic is developing a suite of methods to detect bacteria in biofilms and apply them to diagnosing prosthetic joint and other biofilm-mediated infections.
+These methods are used to determine whether prosthetic joint infections, sometimes unrecognized by current methods, are being missed in clinical practice.